12 Tips for Your Best-Ever Product Launch

 You must become more findable than competitors.

 There are many ways to link early-stage marketing (understanding market needs) to late-stage marketing (promoting your product).
 One example: Data-mine your Discovery interviews for prospects’ precise language.
 Then use this in your search-engine optimization… to outrank competitors in Google searches.
+SEO is critical for product launch success.

 3. Get inside their minds with positioning